amelioro/ameliorate/CONTRIBUTING.md

 And here are some things that come to mind that’d be particularly useful for to share about:

+- People, groups, or organizations that might be interested in hearing about the tool
 - Anything in the experience that feels awkward
 - Bugs
 - Feature ideas